reinhart1010/HAM/README.md

 ### What HAM would be
 - [ ] Supporting Forem (DEV.to) liquid tags (YouTube embeds, Twitter posts, etc.)
+  - Actually, we are starting to support some of them with privacy-preserving options, like this YouTube embed below (we promised this would not be another rickroll).

+{% youtube 0FKaIiRhUME %}

 ## Usage
 ### For [GitHub Pages](https://pages.github.com)